kutsyk/kutsyk.github.io/_posts/2018-3-29-telegram-bot-with-azure-congitive-service.md

 ## Creating a new bot
 ---
 First of all we need register our telegram bot, for this we will use Bot that is called [BotFather](https://telegram.me/BotFather).
-Use the `/newbot` command to create a new bot.
+Use the <kbd>/newbot</kbd> command to create a new bot.
 The BotFather will ask you for a name and username, then generate an authorization token for your new bot.

 The name of your bot is displayed in contact details and elsewhere.

-The `Username` is a short name, to be used in mentions and telegram.me links.
+The <kbd>Username</kbd> is a short name, to be used in mentions and telegram.me links.
 Usernames are 5-32 characters long and are case insensitive, but may only include Latin characters, numbers, and underscores.
 Your bot's username must end in `bot`, e.g. `tetris_bot` or `TetrisBot`.

-The token is a string along the lines of `XXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` that is required to authorize the bot and send requests to the [Bot API](https://core.telegram.org/bots/api).
+The token is a string along the lines of <kbd>XXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX<kbd> that is required to authorize the bot and send requests to the [Bot API](https://core.telegram.org/bots/api).

 ## Creating a new computer vision service
 ---